Tinkisso-Antenna, our local partner, continues its activities on hygiene awareness with the aim of fighting water-related diseases in Guinea Conakry.

 Supported by the Ministry of Health for the supply of stabilised flasks of sodium hypochlorite at the national level, and thanks to the support of Antenna, it also focuses on capacity building in terms of management, production and dissemination.

-In Guinea, endemic cholera and contaminated drinking water in homes require effective and lasting interventions.
+Endemic cholera and contaminated drinking water in homes in Guinea require effective and lasting interventions.
 The local NGO Tinkisso-Antenna is recognised as a main stakeholder by UNICEF and the Ministry of Health.

-A sustainable and local chlorine distribution model encouraged by authorities
+A sustainable and local chlorine distribution model encouraged by the authorities

 - Hospitals and more than 130 healthcare centres